claudiosousa/hepia-projects-smart-folder/README.md

 The criteria above may be combined using logical operators (*and, or, not*) or parenthesis.

+## Examples

+This example links all backup files that are bigger that 10 mega whose creation date is older than 30 days:

+**./searchfolder destdir backup -name .bkp -size +10M -ctime -30d**

+This example links all files on the system whose permission are for everyone and the group owner is \textit{root} or the owner is not \textit{root}:

+**./searchfolder destdir / (-group root -or -not -user root) -and -perm 777**

 ## Documentation
 For further information please have a look at:
  - [Code documentation](https://hepia-projects.gitlab.io/smart-folder/)